aflanders7/Bookstore/README.md

 Citation for the add operations:
 Date 8/11/23
-Adapted from OSU CS 340 nodejs-starter-app step 5, queries are entirely our own work Source URL: https://github.com/osu-cs340-ecampus/nodejs-starter-app/tree/main/Step%205%20-%20Adding%20New%20Data
+Adapted from OSU CS 340 nodejs-starter-app step 5, used setup but queries are entirely our own work Source URL: https://github.com/osu-cs340-ecampus/nodejs-starter-app/tree/main/Step%205%20-%20Adding%20New%20Data

 Citation for the delete operations:
 Date 8/11/23
-Adapted from OSU CS 340 nodejs-starter-app step 7, queries are entirely our own work Source URL: https://github.com/osu-cs340-ecampus/nodejs-starter-app/tree/main/Step%207%20-%20Dynamically%20Deleting%20Data
+Adapted from OSU CS 340 nodejs-starter-app step 7, used setup but queries are entirely our own work Source URL: https://github.com/osu-cs340-ecampus/nodejs-starter-app/tree/main/Step%207%20-%20Dynamically%20Deleting%20Data

 Citation for the update operations:
 Date 8/11/23
-Adapted from OSU CS 340 nodejs-starter-app step 8, queries are entirely our own work Update functions were modified based on the add function post requests Source URL: https://github.com/osu-cs340-ecampus/nodejs-starter-app/tree/main/Step%208%20-%20Dynamically%20Updating%20Data
+Adapted from OSU CS 340 nodejs-starter-app step 8, used setup but queries are entirely our own work Update functions were modified based on the add function post requests Source URL: https://github.com/osu-cs340-ecampus/nodejs-starter-app/tree/main/Step%208%20-%20Dynamically%20Updating%20Data